 Once you have achieved adjusting to your new personal norms following rehab, it is time to start amending relationships in recovery.
 You’re a new person now, but your inner circle of loved ones has yet to experience you after rehab.
 Those who have witnessed your addiction have gone through the constant ups and downs alongside you—and a simple apology is not enough.
 Amending your relationships after rehab will take time and effort.
 A new foundation must be built to move forward, but it will be worth it in the end.

-In order to amend your pre-existing relationships in recovery, it is important to start building a fresh foundation—but it must start with new roots.
-How do you plant these roots?
-Honesty.
+To amend your pre-existing relationships in recovery, it is important to start building a fresh foundation—but it must start with new roots in… Honesty.
 You have successfully created change from within by being honest with yourself, but now it is time to bring that change into your relationships.
-Relationships in recovery are not restored by fixing all of your past wrongs—it involves starting with a fresh canvas Why?
-Because you’re not the same person you were under the hold of addiction.
+Relationships in recovery are not restored by fixing all your past wrongs—it involves starting with a fresh canvas

 Here are a few things to remember while you are amending your relationships:

 - Take it one day at a time